Quantum metrology with full and fast quantum control: Noisy metrology with full and fast control

 Now let us turn to X-Y noise $\cL_\t{X-Y}$ (with $0\!<\!p\!<\!1$).
 For the parallel strategy (b), the same bound $\QFI^\t{(b)} \leq 4 N \alpha_{\omega, \gamma, p}^\t{(b)}(t)$ applies and the function $ \alpha_{\omega, \gamma, p}^\t{(b)}(t)$ is now well-behaved (it starts at zero for $t=0$).
 We plot $\alpha_{\omega, \gamma, p}^\t{(b)}(t)$ for $\omega\!=\!\gamma\!=\!1$ and $p=0.1$ in \figref{FFQCgain} (thick solid line).
 The situation for FFQC schemes is a bit more subtle, and allows to nicely illustrate different aspects in which fast control is helpful.
 First there is the ultimate bound of \eqnref{eq:rank2pauli} which holds for any FFQC strategy and reads $\QFI^\t{(d)}_\t{X-Y}\leq \frac{t'}{2\gamma p(1-p)}$ ($\QFI^\t{(c)}_\t{X-Y}\leq \frac{N t}{2\gamma p(1-p)}$ for scheme (c)) but might not be attainable (dashed line in \figref{FFQCgain}).

-Now let us consider a particular FFQC strategy, which we shall consider in more details in \secref{sec:Finite_sequential}.
-Using the EC code of \secref{sec:rank1pauli} one can detect if an error happens at a given time step.
+Now let us consider a particular FFQC strategy, which is described in details in \secref{app:XYffqc}.
+Using the error correction code of \secref{sec:rank1pauli} one can detect if an error happens at a given timestep.
 However, as there is no way to tell if the error corresponds to a $\sigma_1$ or $\sigma_2$ the noise cannot be fully corrected.
 Still, one can chose to correct the most probable error term, say $p\leq1/2$ and it is $\stwo$.
 Hence, if the guess was right the error is corrected $\stwo \stwo =\eins$, while the other case leads to a z-error $\stwo \sone = -\ii \sthree$.
 This strategy modifies the X-Y noise process to an announced dephasing noise (one knows how many correction steps were performed), for which the same bound \eqnref{eq:Fb_xynoise} holds as all our control operations are unitaries.

 Next, consider a suboptimal variant of the above scheme (we will show that this is strictly suboptimal in \secref{sec:lim_res}) where we forget the error register, i.e., the knowledge about the number of correction steps.
 In this case the resulting effective noise process is the usual dephasing ($\cL_{\v z}^\t{1P}$ of \eqnref{eq:rank1pauli}) with strength $\gamma_{\v z} = p\, \gamma$, and the bounds $\QFI^\t{(d)}\leq\frac{t'}{2 \gamma p}$ and $\QFI^\t{(c)}\leq\frac{t N}{2 \gamma p}$ of \eqnref{dephasisg bound} apply (dotted line in \figref{FFQCgain}).
-Notice that these bounds are attainable; it is known that the CE bound for dephasing may be asymptotically achieved already within strategy (a) when considering the limit of short dynamics $t \to 0$ and large number of probes $N\to \infty$~\cite{ULAM01,Kn11,Knysh:14}.
+Notice that these bounds are attainable; it is known that the CE bound for dephasing may be asymptotically achieved already within strategy (a) when considering the limit of short dynamics $t \!\to\!
+0$ and large number of probes $N\!\to\! \infty$~\cite{Ulam2001,Kn11,Knysh:14}.
 Crucially, when considering the more powerful strategies (c) and (d), such a regime can always be mimicked by employing an unbounded number of ancillary qubits.
 These are then continuously swapped with the sensing probes and measured so that the required protocol of type (a) is indeed recovered.